abrodyyy/MechaCar_Statistical_Analysis/README.md

 ## Background

-A few weeks after starting his new role, Jeremy is approached by upper management about a special project.
-AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.

-In this challenge, you’ll help Jeremy and the data analytics team do the following:
+We've been tasked with analizing production data for AutosRUs’ newest prototype, the MechaCar.
+The prototype is currently suffering from production issues that have prevented the manufacturing team from progressing.
+In order to provide meaningful insights, we'll utilize R Studio to perform a statistical analysis on the protogype data.

+Outline of Statistical Analysis:
 - Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
 - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
 - Run t-tests to determine if the manufacturing lots are statistically different from the mean population.
 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

-## What You're Creating
 This new assignment consists of three technical analysis parts and a proposal for further statistical study.
 You’ll submit the following:
 - Part 1: Linear Regression to Predict MPG
 - Part 2: Summary Statistics on Suspension Coils